aklinker1/zeta/README.md

 app.listen(3000);
 ```

 This lets you break your app up into smaller, reusable chunks.
-If a child app or plugin is used multiple times throughout the root app, it is automatically deduplicated so hooks are not ran more than once.
+If a child app or plugin is used multiple times throughout your app, it is automatically deduplicated so hooks are not ran more than once.

 ## Error Handling

-By default, Zeta provides built-in error handling.
+By default, Zeta provides built-in error handling, catching an errors thrown inside any handler or hook.
 It also provides useful error classes that, when thrown, set the specified http status code and maps the error to the response body.

 ```ts
 import { HttpError } from "@aklinker1/zeta/errors";